-Senqu provides a road worthy and licencing service at the Traffic Testing Station in Barkly East and licencing swieat Sterkspruit and Lady Grey.
+Sengu provides a road worthy and licencing service at the Traffic Testing Station in Barkly East and licencing services at Sterkspruit and Lady Grey.
 A planned DLTC in Sterkspruit in the next 2 financial years will eventually allow residents to undertake drivers and learners licence exams in the town.

-26. Storm Water Management & Access Roads
+27. Storm Water Management & Access Roads